Banner-1 Banner-2

 Best Knee Joint Replacement Surgeon – Dr. Shekhar Srivastav

-Dr. Shekhar Srivastav is one of the most renowned & pioneer knee joint replacement surgeon in Delhi, India with 27+ years of active orthopaedic surgeries experience.
+Dr. Shekhar Srivastav is one of the most renowned & pioneer knee joint replacement surgeon in Delhi, India with 28+ years of active orthopaedic surgeries experience.
 He is Chief Surgeon and Head of Joint Replacement Surgery at Delhi Institute of Trauma and Orthopaedics (DITO), Sant Parmanand Hospital, Delhi.
-He has done more than 18,000+ successful orthopaedic surgeries (Total, Partial and Revision knee Replacement) with outstanding results.
+He has done more than 20,000+ successful orthopaedic surgeries (Total, Partial and Revision knee Replacement) with outstanding results.

 Dr. Shekhar as a Knee Replacement Surgeon has presented many research papers in national and international journals.
 He had trained several DNB students and Orthopedic fellows also.
-He also serves as faculty for knee and arthoscopic surgery lectures in India and abroad.
+He also serves as faculty for knee and arthroscopic surgery lectures in India and abroad.

 Dr. Shekhar Srivastav With Cuvis Robot